Crosshill School

 Enlarge Image

-Back Row left t right: ?,?, Brian Strange, Denis Cooper, Ken Goodrum, Barry Allsop, ?, Roy Bamford, Brian Clarke, Michael Smith
+Back Row left to right: ?,?, Brian Strange, Denis Cooper, Ken Goodrum, Barry Allsop, Harold Perkins, Roy Bamford, Brian Clarke, Michael Smith

 Middle Row: ?, Keith Shelton, John Dunn, Alan Waterall, Ken Fowkes, Tony Redfern, Barry Daykin, Donald Hanbury, Arthur Lacey, Peter Allsop, Roy Devenport, Barry Bradley, ?